python-trio/trio/docs/source/reference-core.rst

         async with trio.open_nursery() as nursery:
             nursery.start_soon(broken1)
             nursery.start_soon(broken2)
-    except* KeyError:
+    except* KeyError as excgroup:
+        for exc in excgroup.exceptions:
-        ...  # handle the KeyErrors
+            ...  # handle each KeyError
-    except* IndexError:
+    except* IndexError as excgroup:
+        for exc in excgroup.exceptions:
-        ...  # handle the IndexErrors
+            ...  # handle each IndexError

+If you want to reraise exceptions, or raise new ones, you can do so, but be aware that exceptions raised in ``except*`` sections will be raised together in a new exception group.

 But what if you can't use ``except*`` just yet?
 Well, for that there is the handy exceptiongroup_ library which lets you approximate this behavior with exception handler